Zachu/LiquiHilights/README.md

 1. Head over to your favorite Liquipedia wiki.
 2. On the "Upcoming Matches"-section you should see stars next to all teams.
 Star something!
-3. Refresh the page, and you should see all upcoming matches of your starred teams right on top of the page.
+3. Look on top of the page!
+You should see all upcoming matches of your starred teams.